-It is therefore somewhat surprising that while many wine producers and resellers trumpet their commitment to product quality, excellence of service, and even environmental standards, very few, and almost none of the most successful among them, address the question of equitability.
-However, if we examine more closely the structure of the wine industry, and specifically consider its elite level, this silence becomes less mysterious.
+It is at first glance surprising that many wine producers and resellers trumpet their commitment to product quality, excellence of service, and even environmental standards, but very few, and almost none of the most successful among them, address the question of equitability.
+However, if we examine more closely the structure of the wine industry, and specifically consider its elite actors, this silence becomes less mysterious.
 The most exclusive estates produce prestige wines that are sold with astronomical margins, sometimes from the winemaker to resellers, sometimes from resellers to consumers, sometimes both.
 Wealthy consumers have become accustomed to paying up to several hundred euros for a single bottle of wine.
-What many of them do not realize, or perhaps do not care about, is that their ability to pay such prices encourages greed and a proliferation of profiteers in the value chain, furthers speculation in wine as an investment object rather than its enjoyment as a beverage, and takes the product out of the reach of less wealthy consumers.
-In this way, not only money, but also quality becomes concentrated in a few hands.
+What many of them do not realise, or perhaps do not care about, is that their ability to pay such prices encourages greed and a proliferation of profiteers in the sales chain, furthers speculation in wine as an investment object rather than its enjoyment as a beverage, and takes the product out of the reach of less wealthy consumers.
+In this way, not only money but also quality becomes concentrated in a few hands.
 Furthermore, less and less of the wine itself is consumed, because its investment value transforms it into a financial product.
-Perverted from its original purpose of providing sensory pleasure, it ends up in ‘wine vaults’, perhaps never to be uncorked and enjoyed.
+Perverted from its original purpose, it ends up in “wine vaults”, perhaps never to be uncorked and enjoyed.

 In this respect, elite producers are to a certain extent victims of their own success.
-They have limited control over the final market price of their wines, and nor is it their fault that the ability of their product to increase in both rarity and quality with age makes it so appealing to financial investors.
-Nevertheless, they are complicit in this fate so long as they are willing to benefit disproportionately from it.
+They have limited control over the final market price of their wines, and nor is it their fault that the ability of their product to increase in both rarity and quality with age makes it so appealing to investors.
+Nevertheless, they are complicit in this situation as long as they are willing to benefit disproportionately from it.
 Let us be clear: a producer of biodynamic wines who makes and retains hundreds of thousands or even millions in profits every year is anything but socially responsible or, for that matter, environmentally sustainable.
 Prestige producers and the resellers who play this game contribute to the concentration of wealth and quality in ever fewer hands and to the reduction of their product to a dead asset.
 Furthermore, as noted in the previous text on quality, they place themselves in an ethically problematic position with regard to the source of their customers’ wealth.
-The margins that they charge on exclusive wines can only be realized in a global economy that systematically distributes economic surpluses, themselves the product of environmentally unsustainable practices, to a small group of privileged economic actors.
-Wine critics go into raptures over the investments in quality at the most famous domains, and star architects are commissioned to design and build new cellars and visitor centres, but nobody asks where the money is coming from, or rather how the financial surpluses that allow these investments were created.
-In other words, global economic inequality and environmental degradation are the foundations for the success of the elite wine industry.
+The margins that they charge on exclusive wines can only be realised in a global economy that systematically distributes economic surpluses, themselves the product of environmentally and socially unsustainable practices, to a small group of privileged economic agents.
+Wine critics go into raptures over the investments in quality at the most famous domains, and star architects are commissioned to design and build new cellars and visitor centres, but nobody asks how the financial surpluses that allow these investments were created.
+In other words, global economic inequality and environmental degradation are the foundations for the financial success of the elite wine industry.

-Elite wine culture thus suppresses the social and environmental price of its success, but not only the producers and sellers of prestige wines benefit from unfair practices.
-The agricultural, logistics and retail sectors, which are the primary employers in the wine value chain, have large numbers of low-qualified worker on their payrolls, some of whom are especially vulnerable immigrant or itinerant labourers, and most of whom have very little power to influence their working conditions and remuneration.
+Our current wine culture thus tends to suppress both its social and environmental costs, but not only the producers and sellers of prestige wines benefit from unfair practices.
+The agricultural, logistics, and retail sectors, which are the primary employers in the wine value chain, have large numbers of low-qualified workers on their payrolls, some of whom are especially vulnerable immigrant or itinerant labourers, and most of whom have very little power to influence their working conditions and remuneration.
 This situation facilitates the exploitation of workers by unscrupulous or themselves financially precarious employers, which then compromises the ethical integrity of the wine industry as a whole.
-Regulatory institutions obviously seek to limit these abuses, but the mere existence of a minimum wage or legally prescribed working conditions is no guarantee that these rights will be respected, as is shown by the shocking revelations of the trafficking of harvest workers in the Champagne region.
+Regulatory institutions obviously seek to limit such abuses, but the mere existence of a minimum wage or legally prescribed working conditions is no guarantee that these rights will be respected, as is shown by the shocking revelations of the trafficking of harvest workers in the Champagne region.

 There is thus a huge amount of work to be done with regard to the elaboration of ethically grounded standards of equitability, the implementation of such standards, and the transparent communication of equitability policies and measures.
 As such, it is almost impossible at this point for any producer or reseller to make a commitment to only work with partners who operate in a verifiably equitable manner.
 However, it is possible to set out a manifesto for the development of standards of equitability in the wine industry, and individual organisations such as our own can report on their contribution to this project.
 Such a manifesto might look something like the following:

-- Above and beyond their commitment to objective employment standards, employers in the wine industry should place the physical and psychological welfare of their employees at the centre of their organisational philosophy.
+3. Above and beyond their commitment to objective employment standards, employers in the wine industry should place the physical and psychological well-being of their employees at the centre of their organisational philosophy.
 In the spirit of connectivity, they should also follow an inclusive human resources policy and actively work towards increasing inclusivity in society as a whole.

-- Producers should seek to continuously improve the quality to cost ratio of their products, and together with resellers should work towards optimizing resource and cost efficiency in the value chain, as far as this is compatible with the principles stated above, in order to provide end-consumers with the best possible quality to price ratio and to release resources for the production of other social and environmental benefits.
+5. Producers should seek to continuously improve the quality to cost ratio of their products, and together with resellers should work towards optimizing resource and cost efficiency in the value chain, as far as this is compatible with the principles stated above, in order to provide end-consumers with the best possible quality to price ratio and to release resources for the production of other social and environmental benefits.

 Like most organizations in the wine industry, we are only at the beginning of our equitability journey.
 However, we can set out our initial goals and the specific measures that we are taking with regard to the seven principles described above:

 Our pricing policy is one way in which we strive towards a fair distribution of the value created in the product supply chain.
-We seek to create long-term relationships with all our partners, and we rely on the strength of this relationship and of our shared principles to create a fair distribution of the benefits of our business interactions.
-We provide our customers with the best possible quality to price ratio without compromising our agreements with and responsibilities towards other actors in the value chain.
+In addition, we seek to create long-term relationships with all our partners, and we rely on the strength of this relationship and of our shared principles to create a fair distribution of the benefits of our business interactions.
+We strive to provide our customers with the best possible quality to price ratio without compromising our agreements with and responsibilities towards other actors in the value chain.

 2. and 3.
 We are committed to full compliance with legal standards, and we voluntarily publish financial data of our company on our website.
-We currently have no employees.
-As soon as we do, we will establish policies to ensure their loyalty and engagement by providing them with fair remuneration and a working environment in which they are both physically safe and able to gain personal and social fulfilment.
+We currently have no employees, but as soon as we do, we will establish policies to ensure their loyalty and engagement by providing them with fair remuneration and a working environment in which they are both physically safe and able to gain personal and social fulfilment.
 We explicitly support inclusive employment policies and the principles of inclusion and diversity on the level of society as a whole.
 We are committed to reporting on the practical measures that we take to demonstrate this commitment.

-- We are in the process of developing an equitability checklist and a self-declaration form for our partners.
+4. We are in the process of developing an equitability checklist and a self-declaration form for our partners.
 We will publish our form on this website, and we will encourage our partners to publish their forms on theirs and/or on ours.
-The planned date for publication of our self-declaration is the end of December 2020.

-- We are constantly seeking to make our processes more efficient, without compromising any of our equitability commitments.
+5. We are constantly seeking to make our processes more efficient, but without compromising any of our equitability commitments.
 We also pass on suggestions to our partners for more quality and more efficiency in the services and/or products with which they provide us.
 A further feedback loop runs through our customers, and we value their suggestions and recommendations very highly.
-In this way we hope to ensure both the long-term competitiveness of our prices and the satisfaction of our partners and clients.
+In this way we hope to ensure both the long-term competitiveness of our company and the satisfaction of our partners and customers.